-LIVABILITY Project Name Total Cost FFY 2013 UPWP Budget Project Description FFY 2013 UPWP Stafi Evaluation Work w Limited Financial Resources Use a Mngmt & Operations Approach Protect Air Quality and Environment Preserve and Maintain the System Increase Transit and Healthy Transportation Mode Share Encourage Sustainable Communities Consider Transportation Equity Address Documented Need (from CMP, RTP, PMT, YOUMOVE, METROFUTURE) Enhance Technical Capacity Comments Effects of Bicycle Facilities on MBTA Access \$30,000 \$0 While some MBTA stations are well connected to a network of bicycle lanes, trails, and paths (bicycle facilities), others are relatively isolated to bicyclists.
-There is also significant variation in the number and quality of amenities at T stations.
-Other bicycle-related projects in the 2012 UPWP provide a solid foundation for this project by identifying access-starved and dangerous stations, but they stop short of determining what benefit filling these gaps might have on the usage of recommended facilities.
-Using existing data from the CMP's bicycle inventory, GIS, the MBTA systemwide survey, trail counts, and previous project products, this project would determine what impact improving bicycle access (and by extension, safety) and the amenities at T stations does to increase the number of people who ride their bicycles to T stations.
+LIVABILITY Project Name Total Cost FFY 2013 UPWP Budget Project Description FFY 2013 UPWP Staff Evaluation Link Land Use and Transportation Work with Limited Financial Resources Use a Mngmt & Operations Approach Protect Air Quality and Environment Preserve and Maintain the System Increase Transit and Healthy Transportation Mode Share Encourage Sustainable Communities Consider Transportation Equity Address Documented Need (from CMP, LRTP, PMT, YouMove, and MetroFuture) Enhance Technical Capacity Comments Effects of Bicycle Facilities on MBTA Access \$30,000 \$0 While some MBTA stations are well connected to a network of bicycle lanes, trails, and paths (bicycle facilities), others are relatively isolated to bicyclists.
+There is also significant variation in the number and quality of amenities at MBTA stations.
+Other bicycle-related projects in the FFY 2012 UPWP provide a solid foundation for this project by identifying access-starved and dangerous stations, but they stop short of determining what benefit filling these gaps might have on the usage of recommended facilities.
+Using existing data from the Congestion Managment Process bicycle inventory, GIS, the MBTA systemwide survey, trail counts, and previous project products, this project would determine what impact improving bicycle access (and by extension, safety) and the amenities at MBTA stations has in increasing the number of people who ride their bicycles to MBTA stations.
 Using a regression analysis, the impact of different types of bicycle facilities and amenities could be estimated.
 The theoretical number of additional people who would bicycle (or some other benchmark derived from the study) could be added into TIP project criteria.
-Medium ✓ √ ✓ ✓ ✓ \ Bicyclist Safety Improvements at Selected Intersections \$40,000 \$0 Bicyclist crash data has been collected since 1995, and contains detailed information about crash type, severity, location, weather condition, and date and time.
-This study would utilize these crash reports to identify key conflict points and intersections throughout the region that have a disproportionately high number of bicyclist fatalities and injuries.
-Common safety challenges would be identified for each community context, and be used to inform potential low-cost safety improvements.
-Common challenges could include inadequate bicycle facilities, high traffic speeds, and right of way constraints.
-Potential improvements might involve incorporating a buffer between automobile traffic and bicyclists, improving bicycle and pedestrian accommodations on the approach to the intersection, or continuing bicycle facilities through intersections.
-High ✓ ✓ ✓ ✓ ✓ ✓ This work can be done under the Congestion Management Program, which is already included in the draft UPWP as an ongoing project. ✓ Majo Consi r ideratior 1 ✓ Minor Consi leration
+Medium ✓ ✓ ✓ ✓ ✓ √ Bicyclist Safety Improvements at Selected Intersections \$40,000 \$0 Bicyclist crash data have been collected since 1995 consisting of detailed information about crash type, severity, location, weather condition, date, and time.
+This study would utilize crash reports to identify key conflict points and intersections throughout the region that have a disproportionately high number of bicyclist fatalities and injuries.
+Common safety challenges would be identified for each community context, and would be used to inform potential low-cost safety improvements.
+Common challenges may include inadequate bicycle facilities, high traffic speeds, and right-of-way constraints.
+Potential improvements might involve incorporating a buffer between automobile traffic and bicyclists, improving bicycle and pedestrian accommodations on the approach to the intersection, and continuing bicycle facilities through intersections.
+High ~ ✓ ✓ ✓ ✓ ✓ This work can be done under the CMP, which is already included in the draft UPWP as an ongoing project. ✓ Major Consid deration ✓ Minor Considerat ion